 Common Sick Tree Symptoms

-If you are searching for “Sick Tree Symptoms” to find out if your tree is sick or dying, you have come to the right place.
+If you are searching for “Sick Tree Symptoms” or “dying tree symptoms“ to judge if your tree is sick or dying, you have come to the right place.
 Phoenix Trim A Tree put together a detailed list of the most common sick tree symptoms.
 Please keep in mind, if you have a sick or dying tree in Phoenix, Tempe, Mesa or anywhere else in the Phoenix Valley, Phoenix Trim A Tree’s certified Arborists can help!
-We can either treat the tree to help it get better or completely remove it from your property.
+We can either treat the tree to help it recover or remove it from your property safely and affordably.

 A decaying tree is not only dangerous; it can be really unsightly.
 Falling limbs may cause expensive damage to landscaping and structures.
 During windy or stormy weather, a toppled tree may crash through your home and cause death or injury.
 In order to prevent these issues, a home owner should inspect their property’s trees carefully for signs of a dying or sick tree.
 Look for symptoms that dead tree removal experts recommend like issues with the bark, roots, branches, leaves and trunk.